TeaZea/TIL-Data-Warehouse-and-ETL-Architecture-Fundementals/README.md

 # TIL: Data Warehouse and ETL Architecture

 ### TLDR + Sales Order Transaction Fact Table;
 This is a collection of the basic fundementals of data warehouseing and ELT architecture I've learned.
 This repo showcases some schema and SCD assignments I've completed as well as a 'cap stone' project I took the initiative of completing.
+All of the schemas here were made using [draw.io](https://app.diagrams.net/)

 [This](https://github.com/TeaZea/Data-Warehouse-and-ETL-Architecture-Fundementals/blob/main/Sales%20Order%20Transactional%20Fact%20Table/Sales%20Order%20Schema-ver1.jpg) is a project I decided to do so I can put the fundementals I learned on display.